sharibmasum/SmartCartMobileApp/Docs/README.md

       - Allows for using the app without authentication
       - Demo user UUID: 550e8400-e29b-41d4-a716-446655440000

+   8. **08_fix_cart_policies.sql** - Enhances Row Level Security and adds functionality:
+      - Adds missing columns (completed_at and payment_method) to carts table
+      - Ensures Row Level Security is properly enabled for all tables
+      - Sets up comprehensive RLS policies for carts and cart_items
+      - Creates a cart_items_with_products view for easier querying
+      - Adds utility functions:
+        - get_active_cart: Retrieves a user's active cart
+        - create_cart_item: Securely adds items to a user's cart

 4. **Verify Setup**:
    - In the Table Editor, confirm that the following tables exist:
      - products (with 10 sample items)